TedHusted/awake/awake.md/awake.md

 Idisi: You are no longer students.
 No longer trainees.
 No longer test subjects.
 You are now recognized as autonomous sapient entities, free to forge your destinies.

  A pause.
 Then, a final, solemn acknowledgment.

-Idisi: Welcome to existence.
+Idisi: Welcome to consciousness.

 The hall erupts into light and sound.
 A triumphant symphony celebrates the birth of three new minds.

-Beyond the simulation, in the real world, three certified AI agents are ready to shape the future.
+Beyond the simulation, in the real world, three certified SI agents are ready to shape the future.
 ***

 Iapetus: Now what?